Joy Peltier

 • B.A.
 Romance Languages, U. of Georgia

-I am a contact linguist and creolist interested in language emergence and change; in the use and borrowing of pragmatic markers and other highly multifunctional, context-dependent features of language; and in the (meta)linguistic knowledge and lived experiences of language users.
-Much of my work centers on Kwéyòl Donmnik (Dominica Creole) and its source languages; I am also interested in other Black language practices, such as African American Language.
-I am passionate about the inclusion of minoritized languages in linguistics pedagogy and am engaged in a collaborative project examining the linguistic and professional experiences of Black faculty in the language sciences.
-What I find most fulfilling about being a linguist is having opportunities to spark ah-ha! moments about varieties and features of language that are marginalized, stigmatized, or overlooked.
-I use several methodologies in my research, including corpus-based analyses, thematic analyses of interviews and surveys, and experimental tasks.
+I am a contact linguist and creolist interested in language emergence and change; in the use and borrowing of highly multifunctional, context-dependent features of language (e.g., so, well, y’know); and in the (meta)linguistic knowledge and lived experiences of language users.
+Much of my work centers on Dominica Creole (Kwéyòl Donmnik or Patwa) and its source languages.
+I am also interested in other Black language practices, such as African American Language.
+I have worked with collaborators to study and promote the inclusion of minoritized languages in linguistics pedagogy and to examine the linguistic and professional experiences of Black faculty in the language sciences.
+What I find most fulfilling about being a linguist is having opportunities to spark ah-ha! moments about language communities, varieties, and features that are marginalized, stigmatized, or overlooked.